lapsumchan/MVMR-cML-SuSiE/README.md

 ```
 step3.res <- mvmr.cml.susie.step3(step2.res$mvdat, step2.res$invalid.idx, step2.res$theta.vec, rho.mat)
 ```
 which resembles that of a SuSiE output.
-The most relevant output is 10 x 43 posterior inclusion probability (PIP) matrix, where 10 is the number of assumed signal clusters in SuSiE (default).
+The most relevant output is the 10 x 43 posterior inclusion probability (PIP) matrix, where 10 is the number of assumed signal clusters in SuSiE (default).
 Below shows six rows and columns of this 10 x 43 PIP matrix:
 ```
 head(step3.res$alpha)
      met-d-ApoA1 met-d-ApoB_by_ApoA1   met-d-Gln met-d-GlycA  met-d-IDL_C met-d-IDL_CE